m-rozbicki/signup-frontend-task/README.md

 To be described.

 ## Design
 The design follows the provided wireframes.
 Color scheme was inspired by blackberries and raspberries.
 A simple logo is included that transforms between the two to catch user's attention and make the design more fun and remarkable.
+The animation is slightly randomized every time.